 CQUIN’s 2020 Workshop

-At the end of October 2020, CQUIN will host multi-country discussions on differentiated MCH services and launch its differentiated MCH community of practice.
+At the end of October 2020, CQUIN hosted multi-country discussions on differentiated MCH services ahead of the launch of its differentiated MCH community of practice.

 - Overview of the gaps in MTCT (getting to the last mile), discussions on opportunities for integrated service delivery and promising practices and COVID-19 implications (ICAP/WHO/UNICEF or UNAIDS)